oracle/python-oracledb/doc/src/user_guide/extending.rst

   latest>`__ to generate access tokens when authenticating with OAuth 2.0 token-based authentication.
 See :ref:`cloudnativeauthoauth`.

+- ``end_user_sec_provider`` which automates the acquisition of an end user identity, and creates and sets an end user security context to connect to Oracle Database.
+See :ref:`endusersecurityproviderplugin`.

 To import these python-oracledb plugins in your application, use ``import oracledb.plugins.<name of plugin>``, for example::